 - To verify that a block rule is working, try to run the software that you just blocked.
-To match the rule, software must be in the same location and have the same hash, path, and file name.
+(For details on how Deep Security Agent detects changes, see What does application control detect as a software change?)

 - When blocked software remains installed, application control continues to record logs and show alerts when it blocks the software from running.
 To reduce the permission error logs on the computer and also reduce your attack surface, uninstall the software that application control is blocking.
 Once that is done, if you want to dismiss related alerts, either go to Alerts or go to Dashboard, click the alert, and then click Dismiss Alert.
 Not all alerts can be dismissed.
 For more information, see Predefined alerts.